kouei/programming-with-google-go/README.md

 # Programming with Google Go
-My solutions for sssignments of the Coursera specialization [Programming with Google Go](https://www.coursera.org/specializations/google-golang).
+My solutions for assignments of the Coursera specialization [Programming with Google Go](https://www.coursera.org/specializations/google-golang).
 ![cover](cover.png)